fizalihsan/fizalihsan.github.io/source/technology/microservices.md

 __Pattern: Transaction log tailing__

 * After a record is written to db, other services can read/tail off of it
-* LinkedIn Databus https://github.com/linkedin/databus, Mongodb (Oplog), AWS Dynamodb supports streaming of CRUD operations
+* [LinkedIn Databus](https://github.com/linkedin/databus), Mongodb (Oplog), AWS Dynamodb supports streaming of CRUD operations
 * Pros
     * No 2PC
     * No app changes needed